MichaelCurrin/ansible/README.md

-# ansible
+# Ansible Playbooks
-Ansible playbooks to manage my laptops
+> Manage packages and configurations on machines using Ansible